Features Skin Read Blog Support Download for iOS

 Jojoba oil works well for certain skin types and certain purposes.
 Understanding which ones prevents the kind of disappointment that comes from expecting a single oil to solve everything.

 For normal to slightly dry skin, jojoba serves as an effective emollient.
 Its wax ester structure gives it a lighter, less greasy feel than triglyceride-based oils like olive or coconut.
 Applied to damp skin after cleansing, it helps seal in moisture without the heavy film that some people find uncomfortable.
-A 2005 study in the journal Skin Research and Technology showed that jojoba-based formulations improved skin hydration and reduced transepidermal water loss after four weeks of use.
+This tracks with the in vivo hydration and water-loss findings summarized in the Polymers review, where jojoba-based application increased skin hydration and reduced transepidermal water loss.

 For sensitive or compromised barriers, jojoba is generally well tolerated.
 Its low irritation potential makes it a reasonable choice for people who react to more complex formulations.
 The wax ester structure means it sits on the skin surface rather than penetrating deeply, which is a benefit when your barrier is already inflamed.